dbt-labs/docs.getdbt.com/website/docs/docs/about/overview.md

 # How does dbt work?

 dbt has two core workflows: building data <Term id="model">models</Term> and testing data models.
-(We call any transformed view of raw data a data model.)
+(We call any transformed <Term id="view" /> of raw data a data model.)

 To create a data model, an analyst simply writes a SQL `SELECT` statement. dbt then takes that statement and builds it in the database, materializing it as either a view or a table.
 This model can then be queried by other models or by other analytics tools.